In brief

 How does the divorce procedure work?

-A divorce proceeds through the court.
+In the Netherlands, a divorce takes place through the court.
 The lawyer files a petition on your behalf.
 If both parties agree on the terms, a joint petition can be filed.
-In the case of a unilateral petition, the other party responds through their own lawyer.
+In case of disagreement, one party files the petition and the other party can file a statement of defense.

-- Consultation on possible routes (mutual agreement, mediation, or legal proceedings)
+- Consultation on the route: mutual agreement, mediation, or legal proceedings.

 Divorcing with children: what does the lawyer arrange?